Observability with Big Data Analytics

 65810 | Slippers |

-Maybe this product's inventory was depleted but the new amount wasn't updated for some services.
-I'll leave this investigation alone, assuming that our hypothetical engineer figured out the problem.
+It seems that the Toy car is the most popular item in the cart.
+It's possible there's a bug in the system that allows users to add the Toy car to the cart even when it's out of stock.
+Maybe this product's inventory was depleted, but the new amount wasn't updated for some services.
+I'll leave this investigation here, assuming our hypothetical engineer figured out the problem.

-Intrigued?
+Want to try it yourself?
 Try out the sandbox